krets/transcribe/README.md

 ### Requirements
  - `OPENAI_API_KEY` environment variable
-   - Whisper online is used for faster transcriptions
+   - The Whisper API is used for faster transcriptions
    - ChatGPT is used for Summary
  - `ffmpeg` is used to make a compressed, mono MP3 to send to OpenAI